shubham1172/beeter/README.md

 ## What is it?

-A platform to beet you feelings and see what other people are beeting about. <br> This was hacked when I decided to teach myself some web dev under two days, as a result of which it is mostly incomplete. <br> <br>
+A platform to beet your feelings and see what other people are beeting about.
+<br> <br>
 Back-end -> Node, Express, Passport and Mongoose. <br>
 Database -> MongoDB. <br>
 Front-end -> Bulma in Embedded JavaScript.